flare-labs-ltd/fasset-bots/docs/trackState.md

 # TrackedState

-Files [TrackedState](../src/state/TrackedState.ts) and [TrackedAgentState](../src/state/TrackedAgentState.ts) contain framework for such state tracking.
+Files [TrackedState](../src/state/TrackedState.ts) and [TrackedAgentState](../src/state/TrackedAgentState.ts) contain framework for non-persistent state tracking.

 TrackedState represents non-persistent state that monitors native events and calculates and sets specific variables essential for the *challenger* and *liquidator* to respond appropriately.